-Bedbugs are quite unique insects.
-From other congeners of the order of the half-wings, the bed bug is well distinguished by the absence of wings, and from the remaining insects settling in human habitation - their parasitic way of life.
+Bed bugs are quite unique insects.
+The bed bug is well distinguished by the absence of wings from other relatives of the order of hemiptera, and from other insects settling in human habitation by its parasitic way of life.

-If cockroaches, ants and moth harm a person by spoiling food supplies and clothing, bed bugs infringe directly on the most expensive and sensitive - the human body.
-That is why the activity of these parasites is very clearly felt by residents of apartments, houses and cottages almost immediately after insects infiltrate the room - bed bugs leave obvious, numerous and unpleasant traces of bites on the skin.
+If cockroaches, ants and moths harm a person by spoiling food stocks and clothing, bed bugs impinge directly on the most expensive and sensitive - the human body.
+That is why the activity of these parasites is very clearly felt by the inhabitants of apartments, houses and cottages almost immediately after the insects penetrate the room - bed bugs leave obvious, numerous and unpleasant sensations of bites on the skin.
 And these bites make bedbugs the most unpleasant companions of man.

 Bedbugs and their bites: are they dangerous?

-If you abstract yourself from the unpleasant sensations from bites of bed bugs, you can talk about the epidemiological harmlessness of these insects in general: today there has not been a single case where a bed bug infects a person with a bacterial or viral infection.
+If we ignore the discomfort from bedbug bites, we can talk about the epidemiological harmlessness of these insects as a whole: today there has not been a single case where a bedbug would infect a person with a bacterial or viral infection.

-Despite the fact that bed bugs - especially in natural populations - are carriers of pathogens of many diseases, none of these viruses and microorganisms are transmitted by the bite.
+Despite the fact that bed bugs - especially in natural populations - are carriers of pathogens of many diseases, not one of these viruses and microorganisms is transmitted by a bite.

 It is interesting:

-In the course of special studies, scientists found in the body of bed bugs several dozen pathogens of various dangerous to humans diseases.
-Including typhus, brucellosis, anthrax, leishmaniasis, plague, tularemia, Ku fever and others.
+In the course of special studies, scientists found several dozen pathogens of various diseases dangerous to humans in the body of bed bugs.
+Including typhoid, brucellosis, anthrax, leishmaniasis, plague, tularemia, Qu fever and others.

-However, surprisingly scientists themselves, these pathogens were found only in the excrement of bedbugs and in their internal organs.
-And none of them was transmitted by the bite.
-Evolutionally, this is very beneficial for parasites: the less risk the host is exposed to, the greater the chances of keeping the main food source in bedbugs.
+However, to the surprise of the scientists themselves, these pathogens were found only in the excrement of bedbugs and in their internal organs.
+And none of them was transmitted with a bite.
+Evolutionarily, this is very beneficial for parasites: the less at risk the host is, the more chances of bedbugs retain the main source of food.

-Nevertheless, the bite of a bed bug can be fraught with certain troubles.
+However, a bedbug bite can be fraught with certain troubles.

-- Allergic reaction to bite.
-According to statistics, an allergy to bug bites in various manifestations is observed in 80% of people.
+- Allergic reaction to the bite.
+According to statistics, 80% of people are allergic to bedbug bites in certain manifestations.
 Such manifestations can be the appearance of papules, extensive redness, itching and pain, extremely rarely - even anaphylactic shock.

-- Inflammation, damage to the skin, pustules, which occur when combing places of bites.
-Through such micro-sarcas, pathogenic organisms are easier to penetrate into the human body.
+- Inflammation, damage to the skin, pustules that occur when combing the bite sites.
+Through such microscratches, pathogens enter the human body more easily.

 - Iron deficiency anemia in children.
-This is a very rare consequence of bites of bed bugs.
-It occurs with a very large number of simultaneously biting parasites, when the amount of blood sucked by them is significant, and the action of their saliva leads to some changes in the composition of the blood.
+This is a very rare consequence of bedbug bites.
+Occurs with a very large number of simultaneously biting parasites, when the amount of blood they suck is significant, and the action of their saliva leads to some changes in the composition of the blood.

-According to statistics, 70% of the victims of bed bugs do not feel their bites.
-It is because of this that parasites actively occupy cities: in many apartments people do not even suspect that at night they suck the blood of insects.
+According to statistics, 70% of victims of bed bugs do not feel their bites.
+It is because of this that parasites actively seize cities: in many apartments, people do not even suspect that insects suck blood at night.

-The bites of bed bugs themselves quite characteristic look: they are arranged along the line in four to five red dots.
-Of all the bloodsucking insects bugs are the only ones that suck blood consistently from several wounds for saturation.
+The bites of bed bugs themselves look quite characteristic: they are arranged along a line of four to five red dots.
+Of all the bloodsucking insects, bugs are the only ones that suck blood sequentially from several wounds to saturate.